-A fine curved line under the ring finger called the ring of Solomon is mostly a helpful marking.
-It is meant to symbolize knowledge and wisdom.
+In my observations, I regard these lines as a ‘block’ in the flow of energy from the finger.
+Many people believe this ring is a gift marking, but it depends on the individual.
+It is meant to symbolise knowledge and wisdom.
 When I think of the ring of Solomon, I think of perseverance and sound reasoning.
-However, it can suppress the ego, and prevent the flow of influences, but in a way freeing up the “possibility” of true spiritual development.
+However, it can suppress the ego and prevent the flow of self influences.
+The lack of these self-importance traits, in a way, free up the possibility of genuine spiritual development.

-These individuals have a natural aptitude for analysing everything.
-The line in many examples it is doubled or has the teachers square or sympathy lines beneath it.
+The individuals who have the ring of Solomon have a natural aptitude for analysing everything.
+The line in many examples is doubled or has the teachers square or sympathy lines beneath it.
 It is a mark on conscious people who handle others well, such as managers and psychologists.
 The downside sometimes is that the subject might not follow their dreams or fulfil their life purpose, instead, helping others to do so.

 A complete one is rare but denotes precise analytical and judgment ability.
-The excellent observation of the heart of things, the insight into other’s minds, and the luck of getting help from others.
+The excellent observation of the heart of things, the insight into others’ minds, and the luck of getting help from others.
 In dangerous situations, an owner of a ring of Solomon has a way of getting out of the problematic position.
 Also, they tend to have good luck with the opposite sex and in finding a beautiful partner due to their unique insight.

 Learn more about the ring of Saturn here.

 Learn about the ring of Mercury (spinster line) here.

 4 thoughts on “Ring of Solomon Meaning on the Palm”

 […] The trauma line reaches the base of the Saturn finger.
 The sympathy line looks more like a partial ring of Solomon.
 It shows a compassionate and understanding […]